icicleio/icicle/src/Coroutine/README.md

 Coroutine->__construct(Generator $generator)
 ```

 As shown in the examples above, a `Icicle\Coroutine\Coroutine` instance can be created by passing a `Generator` to the constructor.
-Execution of the coroutine is begun asynchronously, after leaving the calling scope of the constructor (e.g. after the function returns).
+Execution of the coroutine is begun asynchronously, after leaving the calling scope of the constructor (e.g. after the function calling the constructor returns).

+---

-### Coroutine::async()
+### async()

 ``` php
 callable<Coroutine (mixed ...$args)> Coroutine::async(callable<Generator (mixed ...$args)> $callback)